jadech32/SupremeScraper/README.md

 - Category: Third argument in the args tuple.
 This is just one string (has to be one of the categories from above).

 ### Tips
-- To be used with another bot (e.g. HeatedSneaks)
+- Recommended to be used with another bot (e.g. HeatedSneaks)
 - For US users, see UK product names for keywords and color.